-- Jul 11 1789 U.S. Marine Corps: U.S. Marine Corps created by an act of Congress. - Jul 11 1798 U.S. Marine Corps: The United States Marine Corps is reestablished; the Corps, which was initially established 10 Nov 1775 by a Resolution of the Continental Congress, had been disbanded after the American Revolutionary War.

-Jul 11 1861 - Civil War: Battle of Rich Mountain (7-11 Jul) " On this day, Union troops under General George B. McClellan score another major victory in the struggle for western Virginia at the Battle of Rich Mountain, also known as the Battle of Laurel Mountain or Belington, which began on July 7, 1861.
+- Jul 11 1789 U.S. Marine Corps: U.S. Marine Corps created by an act of Congress. - Jul 11 1798 U.S. Marine Corps: The United States Marine Corps is reestablished; the Corps, which was initially established 10 Nov 1775 by a Resolution of the Continental Congress, had been disbanded after the American Revolutionary War. - Jul 11 1861 Civil War: Union notches a victory at the Battle of Rich Mountain " On this day, Union troops under General George B. McClellan score another major victory in the struggle for western Virginia at the Battle of Rich Mountain.
 The Yankee success secured the region and ensured the eventual creation of West Virginia.